Eligibility, Enrollment & Participant Data Changes

 - Who should they name as beneficiary or beneficiaries?

-Participants can make all these decisions by completing an Enrollment Form and Beneficiary Designation Form.
+Participants can make all these decisions by enrolling and naming their beneficiary(ies).
 Your firm may also have forms that participants can use to establish or change their 401(k) deferral elections.

 Once the participant is enrolled, the Advisory Services, powered by Financial EnginesTM, the personalized investment advice service, can help participants decide contribution levels and make investment decisions that will help them achieve their retirement goals.
 (More information on the Advisory Services can be found in Forms, Tools and Resources.)